libris/lxlviewer/viewer/readme.md

 ### VueJS

-Some views contain sub-applications written in VueJS.
+The views contain sub-applications written in VueJS.
 They are initialized by their corresponding view class (see above) and are built up by components defined in ``es6/components``.

+For easy component inspection in the browser, install the [vue-devtools](https://github.com/vuejs/vue-devtools) (available for Chrome and Firefox).

 ### Utility library